Lose a Pound a Day Eating Favorite Foods | Reader's Digest

 Lean protein to boost metabolism and muscle strength.
 Dieters on a high-protein, high-dairy diet lost more fat and gained more muscle than those eating less protein and dairy.

 Fiber to keep you full.
 Researchers compared a high-fiber oatmeal breakfast with low-fiber cornflakes.
 Oatmeal eaters had less at their next meal.
+Here are 30 ways to get fiber in your diet without even trying.

 Monounsaturated fatty acids (MUFAs), found in nuts and olive oil, to help shed dangerous belly fat.